-The financial information set forth below is a discussion of Re-Match's consolidated financial conditions and results of operations and cash flows for the half year ended 30 June 2021 with comparison figures for the half year ended 30 June 2020 and for the financial year ended 31 December 2020 with comparison figures for the financial year ended 31 December 2020 with comparison figures for the financial year ended 31 December 2020.
+The financial information set forth below is a discussion of Re-Match's consolidated financial conditions and results of operations and cash flows for the half year ended 30 June 2021 with comparison figures for the half year ended 30 June 2020 and for the financial year ended 31 December 2020 with comparison figures for the financial year ended 31 December 2019.

 The Consolidated Financial Statements for the financial year ended 31 December 2020 and the comparison year ended 31 December 2019 of the Company included in this Prospectus have been audited by the Company's independent auditor, Baker Tilly Denmark Godkendt Revisionspartnerselskab, in accordance with IFRS as adopted by the EU and further requirements in the Danish Financial Statements Act and as stated in their report appearing therein.
 The Interim Financial Statement for the half year ended 30 June 2021 and the comparison year ended 30 June 2020 of the Company have been reviewed in accordance with IAS 34 as adopted by the EU, and Danish disclosure requirements for listed companies by the Company's independent auditor.
-In preparing and reporting the comparative figures for 2019 in the Consolidated Financial Statement for 2019 in order to align the report with the presentation and classification applied in the Consolidated Financial Statement for 2019, not previously required segment information and disclosures according to IFRS 8 "Operating Segments" have been included in the Financial Statements.
+In preparing and reporting the comparative figures for 2019 in the Consolidated Financial Statements certain reclassifications87 have been made compared to the previously published financial statement for 2019 in order to align the report with the presentation and classification applied in the Consolidated Financial Statements for 2020.
+Furthermore, compared to the previously published financial statement for 2019, not previously required segment information and disclosures according to IFRS 8 "Operating Segments" have been included in the Financial Statements.